 Guests may not feel comfortable raiding your refrigerator in the middle of the night, so make snacking guilt-free.
 Set up a small tray with single-size servings of popcorn, miniature candy bars, nuts, and some fresh fruit.
 If your town has a local favorite, such as a premium chocolate shop's signature creation, then add that to the mix.

-Create a luxury-hotel feel with a cosmetic bag or shower bucket filled with travel-size personal products: a toothbrush, toothpaste, shampoo, soap -- you know they probably forgot one of those items.
-And be sure to provide towels.
-Walmart's Essential True Colors collection starts at $2.
+Create a luxury-hotel feel with a cosmetic bag or shower bucket filled with travel-size personal products: a toothbrush, toothpaste, shampoo, and soap.
+You know your guests probably forgot one of those items.
+Also, be sure to provide towels.
+Walmart's Mainstays Value collection includes a 10-piece set for $15.

 Guests may have a little time to wander on their own.
-Leave them a local travel guide and encourage them to let you know if something strikes their fancy.
-It's a small purchase ("Frommer's EasyGuide to Chicago," for example, is less than $9 on Amazon) that can become a family resource after the visit.
+Leave them a local travel guide and encourage them to let you know if something strikes their fancy. ("100 Things to Do in Los Angeles Before You Die," by Cheapism's own deputy editor Danny Jensen, for example, is just $16 online.)
+It's a small purchase that can become a family resource after the visit.

-Create a cozy welcome and make a guest space feel like a retreat with a selection of votive candles ($2 each from Yankee Candle).
-Choose traditional (Fresh Cut Roses or Lavender), seasonal (Candy Cane Lane or Balsam & Cedar), or seasonal with a twist (Christmas at the Beach or Alpine Martini).
+Create a cozy welcome and make a guest space feel like a retreat with a selection of votive candles ($1 each from Yankee Candle).
+Choose traditional (Fresh Cut Roses or French Vanilla), seasonal (All Is Bright or Balsam & Cedar), or seasonal with a twist (Frosty Gingerbread).

 If you don't have enough beds or your couch doesn't pull out, consider a folding ottoman bed ($130 from Christmas Tree Shops).
 The works-with-any-decor cube folds out into a single bed.
 While it's nothing fancy, it is certainly a step above tossing someone a sleeping bag or air mattress and wishing them well.

 If guests need to walk far to the restroom or their sleeping area isn't near a lamp, a night light and/or flashlight can save some nighttime bumbling in strange surroundings.
-Try a low-cost option such as an Eveready LED economy flashlight ($3 at Home Depot) or LimeLite electroluminescent night light ($3 at Lowe's).
-Or splurge on a seasonal touch, such as a St. Nicholas Square night light (on sale for $12.50 at Kohl's).
+Try a low-cost option such as an Eveready LED economy flashlight ($3 at Home Depot) or a GE LED night light ($5 for a 2-pack at Lowe's).
+Feeling festive?
+Splurge on a seasonal touch, such as a St. Nicholas Square night light (on sale for $14 at Kohl's).

 Sometimes the simplest things are the most thoughtful.
-If guests need a glass of water but are far from the kitchen -- or don't want to disturb the rest of the household -- they'll certainly appreciate having a bedside pitcher and glass.
-The Luigi Bormioli Michelangelo Masterpiece two-piece bedside water set ($20 at Bed Bath & Beyond) artfully combines form and function.
+If guests need a glass of water but are far from the kitchen — or don't want to disturb the rest of the household — they'll certainly appreciate having a bedside pitcher and glass.
+The Krosno Quench two-piece bedside water set ($29 at Bed Bath & Beyond) artfully combines form and function.